-Especially in Asia popular alcoholic beverage, which is mainly produced from rice, but partly also wheat and millet.
-Through a fermentative Process is first the strength of these raw materials by adding molds of the genera Aspergillus, Monascus, Penicillium and Rhizopus in glucose (Sugar) converted.
-With different methods then a mass of the fermented cereals and water is formed and by means of yeasts the fermentation started.
-That's why a rice wine is much more like one beer as wine; He is one of the beer-type drinks.
-But a rice wine usually has a higher one alcohol content on.
+Alcohol popular especially in Asia, which is mainly produced from rice, but also partly from wheat and millet.
+Through a fermentative First, the strength of these raw materials is added by adding process molds of the genera Aspergillus Monascus Penicillium and rhizopus in glucose (Sugar) converted.
+A mass is then formed from the fermented cereals and water using various methods and by means of yeasts the fermentation started.
+That is why a rice wine is much more like one beer as wine; it is one of the beer-like drinks.
+However, a rice wine usually has a higher one alcohol content on.

 The typical caramel-like Taste is due to the aroma sotolone caused.
 The Chinese Rice wines are called Mijiu.
-They are available in numerous variants of dry to sweet produced with an alcohol content between 12 and 20% vol. Known styles or brands from China are Fuijan, the best-regarded Shaoxing and Nu'er-Hong, In Laos, the rice wine is called Lao Khao Kam.
-In Japan it is called Nihonshu or Seishu, in Europe, however sake (The production of rice wine is described in detail in this keyword).
+They come in numerous varieties of dry to sweet produced with an alcohol content between 12 and 20% vol. Well-known styles and brands from China are Fuijan, the best known Shaoxing and Nu'er-Hong, In Laos, the rice wine is called Lao Khao Kam.
+In Japan it's called Nihonshu or Seishu, but in Europe sake (The production of rice wine is described in detail with this keyword).

-Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,